 Even if you have been wrongfully terminated, you’re entitled to certain rights under California employment law.
 Today, our wrongful termination lawyer Matthew A Kaufman has outlined four employee rights guaranteed to outgoing employees.

 Unless you’re an at-will employee, you have a right to receive reasonable notice of termination.
 Employers in California are required to provide employees with notice of termination if an employee is terminated under contract and is part of a union or collective bargaining agreement.

-However, most employees in Los Angeles and all across California are employed at an “at-will” basis, which means employers can fire employees for any reason or no reason at all and are not required to give notice.
-Under some employment contracts, employers are required to give two weeks notice prior to termination.
+However, most employees in Los Angeles and all across California are employed on an “at-will” basis, which means employers can fire employees for any reason or no reason at all and are not required to give notice.
+Under some employment contracts, employers are required to give two weeks’ notice prior to termination.

 Every case has employment circumstances, which is why it’s highly advised to speak to a wrongful termination lawyer in order to find out if your employer violated the employment agreement by failing to give you notice.

 Unless you and the employer agreed that you would not sue the employer after your termination (the agreement that is part of many employment contracts nowadays), you have a right to file a lawsuit against the employer alleging wrongful termination.